 Jingle All the Way is available to rent, stream and buy now.

 Brian Levant’s Jingle All the Way is often overshadowed by Home Alone and The Muppet Christmas Carol as a memorable 90s Christmas family film.
-Yet, it also has everything we could ask for from a festive movie.
+Yet, it has everything we could ask for from a festive movie.
 While simultaneously reflecting the biggest nightmare of most parents, finding that elusive Christmas toy that has become so popular it’s rare.
 In many ways, Jingle All the Way reflected the Toy Story mania surrounding the Christmas of 1995 (I am sure you all remember the clammer for a Buzz Lightyear figure).

 READ MORE: 1990’s CHILDREN’S MOVIES

 Jingle All the Way was never going to be part of any academic discussion on cinema, nor was it destined to go down in film history as a masterpiece.
 But does that mean it’s a bad movie?
 Of course not!
 Levant’s film is an utterly enjoyable and completely ridiculous comedy that is, without doubt, a guilty festive pleasure.
 After all, correct me if I am wrong, but isn’t there something intrinsically funny about Schwarzenegger playing a regular dad, bumbling about trying to find a toy?
 Like in the delightfully odd Kindergarten Cop, Schwarzenegger feels entirely out of place here, yet his presence makes the film work.

-Meanwhile, Jingle All the Way also brings us the big feature debut of Jake Lloyd, who would become Anakin Skywalker just three years later, with countless figures in his image lining shop windows.
+Meanwhile, Jingle All the Way also brings us the big screen debut of Jake Lloyd, who would become Anakin Skywalker three years later, with countless figures lining shop windows in his image.
 While Jingle All the Way never attempts to be serious even for a second, it still includes a satirical take on the commercialisation of Christmas, which in retrospect is quite bold for a mid-90s commercial film.
 Its themes are wrapped in the relentless need to spend during the festive holidays and the fleeting nature of those must-have toys every kid dreams of unwrapping.

 READ MORE: JACK FROST